vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       if any.

       This is the way to report errors in a filter's "getframe" function.
-      Such errors are not fatal, i.e. the caller can try to request the same frame again.
+      Such errors are not necessarily fatal, i.e. the caller can try to request the same frame again.

 ----------